isomerpages/mlaw-corp/_realign/1-keyfeatures.md

   </tr>
  <tr>
 <td> (b)</td>
   <td>(b)	the last day of the latest possible Objection Period was 9 April 2021.
 If you did not serve and lodge the Notice of Objection during the Objection Period, you will not be able to object to the Notice of Negotiation.
 As a result, the contract may be terminated upon the expiry of the second day after the Objection Period.
-The default consequences upon termination of a contract under the Act are set out [here](../files/ReAlign/2020-COVID-INFO3.jpg).</td>
+The default consequences upon termination of a contract under the Act are set out <a href="../files/ReAlign/2020-COVID-INFO3.jpg">here</a>.</td>
   </tr>
 </table>